Exploration and Evaluation of the Native Parasitoids of Invasive Spotted-wing Drosophila, Drosophila suzukii for Biological Control

 Discussion:

-During this study, we found that L. boulardi species was the most captured species of parasitoid from the sentinel traps placed in associated areas.
-In similar studies, L. boulardi is one of the most common species of Drosophila spp. parasitoids collected previously in the SWD-invaded regions of the USA (Miller et. al 2015; Wang et al. 2016), Europe (Miller et. al 2015), Asia (Girod et al 2018), and Mexico (González-Cabrera et al 2020).
-The standout abundance of L. boulardi in the field is due to their capacity to readily attack other common Drosophila spp. larvae in the field (Buffington and Forshage, 2016).
+In this study, we found that L. boulardi species was the most captured species of parasitoid collected from the sentinel traps.
+In other similar surveys, this was one of the most common species of Drosophila spp. parasitoids collected previously in the USA (Miller et. al 2015; Wang et al. 2016), Europe (Miller et. al 2015), Asia (Girod et al 2018), and Mexico (González-Cabrera et al 2020).
+The standout abundance of L. boulardi in the field was due to their capacity to readily attack other common Drosophila spp. larvae in the field (Buffington and Forshage, 2016).

 Similarly, P. vindemiae was another generalist pupal parasitoid of drosophila that was collected in our study.
-Many other similar studies have reported collecting the P. vindemiae from the SWD-invaded regions in Europe (Gabarra et al. 2015: Rossi Stacconi et al. 2013), North America (Miller et al. 2015; Wang et al. 2016), and many other locations all around the world (Wang et al 2020).
-Although in 2021, the larval parasitoid L. boulardi was more abundantly captured trapping than the pupal parasitoid P. vindemiae, in 2022 both of their abundances were nearly equal.
+Many other similar studies have reported collecting the P. vindemiae from the SWD-invaded regions in Europe (Rossi Stacconi et al. 2013), North America (Miller et al. 2015; Wang et al. 2016), and other locations all around the world (Wang et al 2020).
+In 2021, the larval parasitoid L. boulardi was more abundantly captured in our traps than the pupal parasitoid P. vindemiae.
+However, in 2022 both of their abundances were nearly equal.
 The lower number of pupal parasitoids in 2021 could be an underestimation because of the experimental procedures.
 In 2021 the infested larvae in the fruit bait got a lower time of exposure (10 ± 2d) in the field compared to exposure to the SWD-infested fruit traps in 2022 (12 ± 2d).
 Two more days of field exposure might have allowed the SWD-infested fruits to produce more pupae in the later days of exposure, giving a relatively equal chance for the pupal parasitoid to infest into the pupae.
-Underestimation of pupal parasitoids compared to larval parasitoids appears to be quite common in most similar studies (Daane et al 2016: Fleury et al., 2009: Miller et al. 2015) where a lower number of pupal parasitoids were correlated with a lower period of exposure to pupa for parasitism.
+Underestimation of pupal parasitoids compared to larval parasitoids are quite common in similar studies (Daane et al. 2016, Miller et al. 2015) where a lower number of pupal parasitoids were correlated with a lower period of exposure to pupa for parasitism.
 This is because longer exposure of the SWD-infested bait in the field, especially during the fruiting season would otherwise lead to the unintentional release of SWD in the field.

 We also observed a temporal trend in the composition and distribution of the parasitoids collected between the sampling dates during the blueberry fruiting season during both years.
 We had a low number of parasitoids captured during the flowering and early fruiting season and the number gradually increased until the fruits were harvested.
-This trend might have existed because of a few reasons, one being the frequent application of insecticides during the flowering and early fruiting season in the blueberry production system to minimize SWD infestations (Lee et al., 2019; Van Timmeren & Isaacs, 2013).
-Extensive use of insecticides during the flowering and fruiting season can reduce the fecundity, longevity, and development rates of parasitoids (Desneux et al 2007).
+This trend might have existed because of a few reasons, one being the frequent application of insecticides during the flowering and early fruiting season in the blueberry production system to minimize SWD infestations (Van Timmeren & Isaacs 2013).
+Extensive use of insecticides during the flowering and fruiting season can reduce the fecundity, longevity, and development rates of parasitoids (Desneux et al. 2007).
 Hence, the parasitoid number escalated at peak fruit season or after the harvest, when the use of chemicals ceased completely.
 Another reason that might have contributed to the higher incidence of parasitoids near/after harvesting is due to higher success of capture during and after the fruit harvest.
 This is likely because of the rotten fruits that may have attracted more Drosophila flies on the fallen fruits during the ripening period and right after harvest.
-This could affect the success of parasitoid capture in the sentinel trap placed nearby and explain such a trend of the parasitoids that follow these Drosophila (Desneux et al., 2007).
+This could affect the success of parasitoid capture in the sentinel trap placed nearby and explain such a trend of the parasitoids.

 Participation Summary